Beams (brand): About

 Beams department stores carry products such as interior goods, furniture, galleries, clothing, shoes, and accessories.
-Beams clothing department offers shoes, bags, accessories, men's and women's casual, as well as custom tailored pieces.
+Beams clothing department offers shoes, bags, accessories, men's and women's casual, as well as custom-tailored pieces.
 Beams logo and artwork are seen as abstract and have a cartoonish look.

 History

 In May 2005, Beams expanded its business internationally.
-The next store they opened up was located in Hong Kong and began as a woman's clothing shop.
+The next store they opened up was located in Hong Kong and began as a women's clothing shop.
 In 2006, the company expanded again to a number of different locations.
 Their most recent store opened in March 2015 in Bangkok.

 Collaboration

-In June 2017 Beams has collaborated with McDonald's to manufacture a limited edition of Big Mac themed t-shirts, hats, iPhone 7 covers.
+In June 2017 Beam collaborated with McDonald's to manufacture a limited edition of Big Mac-themed t-shirts, hats, and iPhone 7 covers.

 In 2020, Beams began doing projects in Social VR spaces, starting with Hikky's Virtual Market 5 in VRChat.
 The event opened on December 18, 2020, running from December 19, 2020, to January 10, 2021.
-Since then, Beams has participated in every Virtual Market event since as a sponsor, began their own clothing and premium VR Avatar Line, and started a project on social media under the moniker "Virtual_Beams".
-Beams began offering Virtual Clothing for avatars that match Real world products in store as a Digital Twin.
+Since then, Beams has participated in every Virtual Market event as a sponsor, began their own clothing and premium VR Avatar Line, and started a project on social media under the moniker "Virtual_Beams".
+Beams began offering Virtual Clothing for avatars that match Real-world products in-store as a Digital Twin.

 In 2024, Beams collaborated with Columbia PFG on fishing jackets and pants.

 In 2025, "Virtual Beams" began creating their own worlds in VRChat, under the hashtag "TokyoMoodbyBEAMS", Beams now offers 3D Clothing for popular avatars.